252hp 350Nm 8-speed ZF

 Top speed: 240 km/h

-The X3 provides a commanding view ahead but have not sacrifice the driving element, an aspect that certainly attracts buyer to this very car.
-When behind the wheel, the X3 certainly delivers with the latest xDrive calibration and permanent all wheel drive (who cares for fuel when it comes to safety).
+The X3 provides a commanding view ahead but have not sacrifice the driving element, an aspect that certainly attracts BMW buyer.
+When behind the wheel, this X3 certainly delivers with the latest xDrive calibration and permanent all wheel drive (who cares for fuel when it comes to safety).
 Both an Audi Q5 and X3 are driven at all four corners but the mavericks at BMW gave their cars a sportier tune, resulting in superior handling.
-The 8-speed ZF is flawless like all of their other cars but the engine runs out of lungs rather quickly with the weight it is lugging.
-Steering too can be engineered to provide more feel to bring about some sheer driving pleasure.
+The 8-speed ZF is flawless like all of their other cars but the engine runs out of lungs rather quickly.
+Steering too can be engineered to provide more feel to bring about sheer driving pleasure.